-The National Transportation Safety Board, Centers for Disease Control and Prevention, American Medical Association, and other organizations, support lowering the legal limit to .05.
+The National Transportation Safety Board, Centers for Disease Control and Prevention, the American Medical Association, and other organizations all support lowering the legal limit to .05.
 The NTSB has even been actively engaged in testimony and media campaigns in the states that have tried to pass .05 legislation.
-But will lowering the legal limit actually stop drunk drivers from getting behind the wheel?
+But will lowering the legal limit actually reduce traffic fatalities?

-A woman can reach the .05 legal limit with as little as one drink.
-Instead of deterring the most dangerous drivers from getting behind the wheel while heavily intoxicated, a .05 legal limit discourages responsible drinkers from having a single drink with dinner and, in the end, criminalizes what is perfectly responsible behavior.
+A 120-pound woman can reach a .05 limit with little more than a single drink.
+Instead of deterring the most dangerous heavily intoxicated drivers on the road, a .05 legal limit discourages responsible drinkers from having a single drink with dinner and, in the end, criminalizes what is perfectly responsible behavior.